Fasciola hepatica: Life cycle

-Fasciola hepatica occurs in the liver of a definitive host and its lifecycle is indirect.
-Definitive hosts of the fluke are cattle, sheep, and buffaloes.
-Wild ruminants and other mammals, including humans, can act as definitive hosts as well.
+Fasciola hepatica occurs in the liver and bile ducts of a definitive host and its lifecycle is indirect.
+Definitive hosts of the fluke are cattle, sheep and goats as well as water buffalo.
+Wild ruminants, such as African buffalo, and other mammals, including humans, can act as definitive hosts as well.
+Rabbits and hares can serve as wild life reservoirs.
 The life cycle of F. hepatica goes through the intermediate host and several environmental larval stages.
 Intermediate hosts of F. hepatica are air-breathing freshwater snails from the family Lymnaeidae.
 Although several lymnaeid species susceptible to F. hepatica have been described, the parasite develops only in one or two major species on each continent.
 Galba truncatula is the main snail host in Europe, partly in Asia, Africa, and South America.
 Lymnaea viator, L. neotropica, Pseudosuccinea columella, and L. cubensis are most common intermediate hosts in Central and South America.
 Several other lymnaeid snails may be naturally or experimentally infected with F. hepatica, but their role in transmission of the fluke is low.
 The list of lymnaeid snails that may serve as natural or experimental intermediate hosts of F. hepatica include: